native-network/native-tribe-contracts/Readme.md

 	This is the main contract containing tribe logic.
 It has the following functionality:

 	- Staking & unstaking tribe tokens for users to join tribes.
-	- Allows creating projects and tasks by the curator and voteController
+	- Allows creating projects and tasks by the curator and voteController.
-	- Allows reward project and task completion with native tokens
+	- Allows reward project and task completion with native tokens.
 	- Uses tribeAccount contract to store and track all staking and escrow funds.

 3. TribeAccount.sol

 	Owned by the Tribe contract.
-Stores and tracks all staked tribe tokens and escrowed native tokens
+Stores and tracks all staked tribe tokens and escrowed native tokens,

 4. SmartToken.sol (used as tribe token)

 	Bancor compatible smart token with built in token sale functionality.
-Used as the tribe contract.
+Used as the tribe token.

 ### Non-tribe native contracts

 1. SmartToken.sol (used as native token)

 	Bancor compatible smart token with built in token sale functionality.
-Used as the native token
+Used as the native token.

 2. Logger.sol